wences-sanchez/Knowledge-Base/pages/How to Add a Directory to the PATH%3F (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How can you add a folder to PATH in Linux? #card
+	- How can you add a folder to PATH in Linux? #car
 		- Edit .bashrc in your home directory and add the following line:

 		  export PATH="/path/to/dir:$PATH"